 So, do NOT take Karma into your own hands.
-Your objective is to clear what you have, not add more to your plate.
+Your objective is to clear out what you already have, not add more to your plate.

-#6 – Don’t wait around for Karma to hit somebody.
+#6 – We don’t need to wait around for Karma to hit somebody.

 While we’re talking about getting even, let’s also talk about wishing for Karma to hit someone.
 In this era, we might find ourselves silently stalking, and then fuming, at their happy social media posts.
 Thinking we had the unfair end of the deal.

-In the meantime, focus on what this relationship was meant to teach you, spiritually speaking.
+In the meantime, we can focus on what this relationship was meant to teach us, spiritually speaking.
 Here are 7 possible karmic lessons involved in such relationships.

-Instead of fearing or succumbing to the law, WORK WITH IT.
+Instead of fearing or succumbing to the law, we can work with it.

-Go all-out on taking control of your present moment actions.
+We can go all-out on taking control of our present-moment actions.

 Can Karma Justify Everything?